GRASP seeks ideas from bloggers

 Blog posts eligible for entry are limited to less than 500 words and must be posted on the GRASP Facebook page or sent by email to email@example.com before the closing date of September 15th.
 All entries will be judged by a panel of conservation experts.
 The winner – from a shortlist of five – will be voted for by the public.
 The closing date is October 1st, a month before the Council meetings on 8th and 9th November.

-‘Great ideas come from inspiration, and GRASP believes the online community offers a unique perspective on some of the conservation issues we face,’ said Doug Cress, Co-Ordinator of GRASP.
-‘If there is a new or novel approach to protecting chimpanzees, orangutans, gorillas or bonobos out there, we want to hear it.’
+“Great ideas come from inspiration, and GRASP believes the online community offers a unique perspective on some of the conservation issues we face,” said Doug Cress, Co-Ordinator of GRASP.
+“If there is a new or novel approach to protecting chimpanzees, orangutans, gorillas or bonobos out there, we want to hear it.”

-Rules of entry and further details of the GRASP Blog Competition can be found on their website.
+Rules of entry and further details of the Great Apes Survival Partnership blog competition can be found on the GRASP website.